allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Disrespect the work and opinions of others or otherwise provide deconstructive criticism.
 Github threads, Slack channels, and any other platforms for discussing opinions and development are limited to professional discourse.
+    * Refuse to complete work on sections of the project that they had said they would work on prior.

 ## Team Work

 Some of the class activities and lab projects will require team collaboration.